topgyalgurung/yodlr-take-home/README.md

 ## Getting Started

-To use this application, you will need to download and install [NodeJS](http://nodejs.org/download/).

-Once you have NodeJS installed, you have two choices for downloading this source code:

-1. Download & extract a [zip file](https://github.com/yodlr/frontend-code-challenge/archive/master.zip) of the source
-2. Fork this repository and git clone your fork

-Next, you need to install the package dependencies by running the following command in the top-level directory of this source tree:
+you need to install the package dependencies by running the following command in the top-level directory of this source tree:
 ```
 npm install
 ```